Te Kura Summer School

 For help with accessing My Te Kura and other general online learning queries, you can contact our Student and Whānau Support Team who are available Monday to Friday, 8am to 5pm.

-Te Kura will be closed from midday on 24 December and will reopen in early January.
+Te Kura will be closed from midday on 22 December 2023 and will re-open on 3 January 2024.

 What are the expectations for work return?